MacMannes/stackmob-docs/sdks/js/guides/running-the-js-sdk-in-oauth1.md

-Running the JavaScript SDK with OAuth 1.0
+Running the JavaScript SDK in OAuth 1.0 Mode
 ==========================================

 ## Overview